 - 2 tablespoon Balsamic vinegar

 - 1 tablespoon Dried basil

-- Put 1 teaspoon of oil in to a large pan and add the onion, mushrooms, carrot and garlic and gently cook for 3 minutes.
-Set aside.2 teaspoon Olive oil, 1 Onion, 6 Mushrooms, 1 Carrot, 3 Garlic clove
+- Put 1 teaspoon Olive oil in to a large pan and add 1 Onion, 6 Mushrooms, 1 Carrot and 3 Garlic clove.
+Gently cook for 3 minutes.
+Set aside.1 teaspoon Olive oil, 1 Onion, 6 Mushrooms, 1 Carrot, 3 Garlic clove

-- Put the rest of the oil in the same frying pan and add the beef mince.
+- Put another 1 teaspoon Olive oil in the same frying pan and add 500 g Beef mince.
 Gently cook for 3-4 minutes until browned.500 g Beef mince

 - Add the vegetables to the slow cooker.

-- Add the browned meat to the slow cooker with the vegetables.
+- Add the browned meat to the slow cooker.

-- Add the rest of the ingredients to the slow cooker and cook on low for 8 hours or high for 4 hours.800 g Chopped tomatoes, 3 tablespoon Tomato puree, 1 pinch Sea salt and black pepper, 2 tablespoon Balsamic vinegar, 1 vegetable stock cube, 75 ml Red wine, 1 tablespoon Dried oregano, 1 tablespoon Dried basil
+- Add 800 g Chopped tomatoes, 3 tablespoon Tomato puree, 2 tablespoon Balsamic vinegar, 75 ml Red wine, 1 Vegetable stock cube, 1 tablespoon Dried oregano, 1 tablespoon Dried basil and 1 pinch Sea salt and black pepper to the slow cooker and cook on low for 8 hours or high for 4 hours.800 g Chopped tomatoes, 3 tablespoon Tomato puree, 1 pinch Sea salt and black pepper, 2 tablespoon Balsamic vinegar, 1 Vegetable stock cube, 75 ml Red wine, 1 tablespoon Dried oregano, 1 tablespoon Dried basil

 - You want the mince to be really broken up, rather than big chunks.
 So use a fork to break it all up whilst it is browning.